StarFleetCPTN/GoMFT/README.md

   - `EMAIL_REPLY_TO`: Optional reply-to email address
   - `EMAIL_ENABLE_TLS`: Set to `true` to use TLS for secure email transmission
   - `EMAIL_REQUIRE_AUTH`: Set to `true` to require authentication for SMTP connections, or `false` for servers that don't need authentication

+- Two-Factor Authentication (2FA) configuration:
+  - `TOTP_ENCRYPTION_KEY`: Secret key used to encrypt/decrypt TOTP secrets (for 2FA)
+    - Should be exactly 32 bytes (characters) for optimal security
+    - If not set, a default development key will be used (not secure for production)
+    - If shorter than 32 bytes, it will be automatically padded (less secure)
+    - If longer than 32 bytes, it will be truncated to 32 bytes
+    - Example: `TOTP_ENCRYPTION_KEY=abcdefghijklmnopqrstuvwxyz123456`

 ### Logging Configuration